johnszewczyk/bashgame/tutorial/1-game_parts.md

 ## updateScreen

+Function to update the framebuffer before next draw.

-Replaces the tile at the previous position (old_index) with the empty tile (TILE1).
+- Replaces the tile at the previous position (old_index) with the empty tile (TILE1).
-Replaces the tile at the current position (p_index) with the player cursor tile (TILE2).
+- Replaces the tile at the current position (p_index) with the player cursor tile (TILE2).

 ## makeGame

-Fills the game_map array with empty tiles (TILE1) to create the initial map layout.
+- Fills the game_map array with empty tiles (TILE1) to create the initial map layout.

 ## startGame